trashbirdecology/luisdva.github.io/_posts/2015-10-10-Mapping-local-and-cross-boundary-conservation-research.md

 - Many African and Western Asian countries not represented, neither by local nor overseas researchers.

 I’ll keep analysing and expanding this dataset, so expect more updates in the future.
-For any questions, comments, or if anyone is interested in these data, contact me.
+For any questions, mistakes in the code, comments, or if anyone is interested in these data, contact me.

 Code and data
 {% gist luisDVA/c36109edfd37ba3049d2 %}